C0dingschmuser/EnhancedModLoader/README.md

 1. Subscribe to this Mod on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2937901869)
 2. Navigate to your Cosmoteer Workshop directory.
    Usually it's ```C:\Program Files (x86)\Steam\steamapps\workshop\content\799600\2937901869\```
    Note: ```799600 is the ID for Cosmoteer, 2937901869 is the ID for this Mod```
-3. **Copy AVRT.dll** from the Mod Folder to your Cosmoteer "Bin" path.
+3. Run ```Installer.bat``` or install it manually by copying AVRT.dll from the Mod Folder to your Cosmoteer "Bin" path.
 This is the path where the Cosmoteer.exe lies.
    Example: ```C:\Program Files (x86)\Steam\steamapps\common\Cosmoteer\Bin\```
 4. You're good to go!
 Now you can just subscribe to any Workshop EML Mod and it will load automatically
 (if it's enabled in the ingame mod manager).
+5. (Optional) You can also drop c# mod dlls into the ```Bin\EML_Mods``` folder to load them
-5. (Optional) If you want to test if everything works you can subscribe to the [EML Test Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2937811110).
+6. (Optional) If you want to test if everything works you can subscribe to the [EML Test Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2937811110).
-   This simple Mod will show a Message Box when you start to play Cosmoteer.
+   This simple Mod will show a test window when you enter a new game.

 ### --- How it works ---